 The City will continue coordination and support of BVCH, TCM, and other agencies to ensure needs are addressed.
 In an effort to reduce and end homelessness, programs serving current homeless persons and others providing services to assist persons avoid homelessness, are both considered for funding.
-PY2021-22 funded programs met goals identified in the local Continuum of Care (CoC) applications for funding, as well as the City of Bryan's CDBG - PSA funded objectives, and include:
+PY2022-23 funded programs meet goals identified in the local Continuum of Care (CoC) applications for funding, as well as the City of Bryan's CDBG - PSA funded objectives, and include: